Fully quantum fluctuation theorems: Conditional fluctuation theorems

 This sketchy re-derivation indicates that we can abolish the assumption of perfect control if we instead keep the measurements at the end of the protocol.
 Hence, these control measurements may fail, e.g., if the energy reservoir does not contain sufficient energy, which thus allows us to avoid an energy spectrum that is unbounded from below.
 (For an explicit example, see Appendix \ref{AbolishPerfectControl}.)

-As opposed to (\ref{QuantumCrooks}) there is for (\ref{ConditionalFluctuationThm}) in general no decomposition into different off-diagonal Crooks relations.
-However, in the special case that the measurement operators $Q_{\widetilde{S}}^{i+}$ and $Q_{\widetilde{S}}^{f+}$ are diagonal with respect to an eigenbasis of $H_{\widetilde{S}}$ one can obtain (see Appendix \ref{SecDiagonalMeasuremnts}) diagonal conditional versions.
-In particular, one can impose the energy translation invariance and obtain (Appendix \ref{SecDiagonalMeasuremnts}) a conditional version of the classical Crooks relation.
+For the conditional maps $\tilde{\mathcal{F}}_{\pm}$ there is in general no decomposition of the dynamics into different diagonals.
+However, in the special case that $Q_{\widetilde{S}}^{i+}$ and $Q_{\widetilde{S}}^{f+}$ are diagonal with respect to an eigenbasis of $H_{\widetilde{S}}$ one can regain the decomposition of the dynamics (see Appendix \ref{SecDiagonalMeasuremnts}).
+In particular, one can additionally impose the energy translation invariance and obtain a conditional version of the classical Crooks relation (Appendix \ref{SecDiagonalMeasuremnts}).